pyfar/gallery/docs/contribute/general/governance.md

 ### Stepping Down & Emeritus Status

 Members who step down from the Steering Council are recognized with **emeritus status**, acknowledging their past contributions.
-Emeritus members may attend meetings and contribute to discussions but do not hold voting rights.
+Emeritus members may attend meetings and contribute to discussions but do not hold the rights of an active council member.

 ### Expected Conduct

 Steering Council members are expected to participate in votes, particularly on major DEPs and governance decisions.
 If a member becomes inactive in the project for a period of 6 months, they will be considered for removal from the Council.
-Before removal, inactive Member will be approached to see if they plan on returning to active participation.
-If not, they will be removed immediately upon a Council vote.
+Before removal, inactive Member will be approached to see if they plan on returning to active participation or if they wish to step down.
+If unresponsive, they will be removed immediately upon a Council vote.
-Sustained absence from votes without notice may prompt a discussion about whether a member wishes to continue in the role.

 ### Conflict of interest